juliettengum/juliette-React-Portfolio/README.md

 To set up the project locally, follow these steps:

 Clone the repository:
-bash
-Copy code

 git clone https://github.com/your-username/portfolio.git
-Navigate to the project directory: bash
+Navigate to the project directory:
-Copy code

 cd portfolio
 Install the dependencies:
-bash
-Copy code

 npm install

 Start the development server:
-bash
-Copy code

 npm start

 ## Usage
 Once the development server is running, you can view the portfolio in your browser at http://localhost:3000.

 ## Navigation
-Home: A welcome page with a brief introduction.
+* Home: A welcome page with a brief introduction.
-About: Detailed information about me.
+* About: Detailed information about me.
-Portfolio: A showcase of my projects with descriptions and links.
+* Portfolio: A showcase of my projects with descriptions and links.
-Blog: Articles on various tech topics.
+* Blog: Articles on various tech topics.
-Contact: A form to get in touch with me.
+* Contact: A form to get in touch with me.
-Resume: A downloadable version of my resume.
+* Resume: A downloadable version of my resume.
 Adding New Projects
 To add a new project to the portfolio: